manoper93/Fork_-_Signals/README.md

-# 🐣 Fork & Memory in C
+# 🐣 Fork & Memory Copy Demo in C (Process Isolation)

 A simple C program demonstrating how `fork()` creates a child process with a **copy** of the parent's memory space — not shared memory.
 This example highlights how changes in dynamically allocated memory by the child do **not** affect the parent.